NetikaTiwari/Sales-Trend-Analysis-Using-Aggregation/README.md

-# Task 6: Sales Trend Analysis Using Aggregations
+# Sales Trend Analysis Using Aggregations

 ## Objective
 Analyze monthly revenue and order volume from the `orders` table.